What Does an MBA Teach You?

 Managing Life, Work, and MBA Coursework

 - If you take more than one class at a time, balance the course load.
-Combine a course you realize will be difficult or demanding for you with one that is less so.
+Combine a course you realize will be challenging or demanding for you with one that is less so.

-- Designate periods of time each week for yourself and significant others that are free of school work to recharge and focus solely on each other.
+- Designate a time each week that is free of school work to recharge.
 Schedule this “free time” into your calendar and consider it an unbreakable appointment.

 - Consider an online MBA program to avoid the added stress and time of commuting to an on-campus program.
 Online MBA programs maximize your opportunity to earn a degree and maintain a work-life balance, learning whenever and wherever it’s most convenient to you.